Design determines results. A train will never fly no matter how

 into a room with all mattresses.
 He would unstitch one side, pull out the

-into the mattress.
-When you entered the room to give the man a cup of tea, you
+back into the mattress.
+When you entered the room to give the man a cup of tea,

 generated.
 The drumming sound of him working was like an out of tune sitar.